achimweigel/component-spec/doc/proposal/02-component-descriptor.md

 ## Repository Contexts

-Every *Component Descriptor* has a field *repositoryContexts* containing an array of access information of *Component Descriptor Repositories*, i.e. a stores for *Component Descriptors* which are specified later.
+Every *Component Descriptor* has a field *repositoryContexts* containing an array of access information of *Component Descriptor Repositories*, i.e. stores for *Component Descriptors* which are specified later.

 The array of access information describes the transport chain of a *Component Descriptor* through different *Component Descriptor Repositories*, whereby the last entry describes the current *Component Descriptor Repository*,